DiabloRex/nuc_dynamics_updated/README.txt

 update log:
 original code with updates:
-<nucdynamics.py>: updated chromosome sorting for output files.
+<nucdynamics.py>: updated chromosome name read-in.

 NucDynamics is a Python/Cython program for the calculation of genome structures